Andre Caldwell: Denver Broncos

 Caldwell signed a two-year deal with the Denver Broncos on March 21, 2012.
 He appeared in eight games in the 2012 season.
 In the 2013 season, he had 16 receptions for 200 receiving yards and three touchdowns in 16 games and two starts.
+Two of his three touchdowns came in a Week 15 loss on Thursday Night Football to the San Diego Chargers.
+Caldwell saw more snaps in that game due to Wes Welker being inactive after he suffered his second concussion of the season four days earlier in a win over Tennessee.

 Caldwell was re-signed by the Broncos to a two-year deal on March 11, 2014.
 The contract is worth up to $3.5 million.
 In the 2014 season, Caldwell appeared in 16 games and started two.
 He finished with five receptions for 47 yards.
 In the 2015 season, Caldwell had ten receptions for 72 yards and two touchdown in 14 games.
 On February 7, 2016, Caldwell was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.
 Caldwell had one catch for 22 yards in the Super Bowl.
 His catch occurred on the Broncos' opening drive and contributed to them getting into field goal range.